How to Apply for Centrelink: Step-by-Step Guide (2026)

 Complete step-by-step guide to applying for Centrelink payments in 2026.
 How to set up myGov, link Centrelink, submit your claim, and what documents you need.

-Before you apply: check what you are eligible for
+Before you apply: check what you're eligible for

 Step 1: Create a myGov account